ADVOCACY & CULTURAL IMPACT

 of caring to help children thrive

-Through public policy advocacy, JFCS’ Center for Children and Youth is effecting the cultural change necessary to create an environment in which all young people can flourish.
-Guided by the knowledge gained through our extensive work in the field of child development, our Jewish values, and our longstanding relationships with government leaders, we connect the personal with the political.
-We work with policymakers, schools, educators, parents, youth, community coalitions, and advocacy groups, we develop and advance solutions to a range of challenges facing children, youth, and families.
+JFCS’ Center for Children and Youth advocates with government and communities to create an environment in which all young people can flourish.
+Guided by our knowledge gained through extensive work in the field of child development, our Jewish values, and longstanding relationships with government leaders, we connect the personal with the political.
+We work with policymakers, schools, educators, parents, youth, community coalitions, and advocacy groups to develop and advance solutions to a range of challenges facing children and families.

 Our goal is for all young people to benefit from positive relationships and to grow up emotionally healthy, equipped with the skills they need to achieve their dreams.